captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Shitty stuff.
 ---
----
 ## LISSETTE:
-I think that’s the nicest thing
+Oh, that might be the nicest thing
 ---
 anybody has ever said to me.
 ---
-In maybe my whole life.
+Like maybe in my whole life.
 ---
 ## PETER:
 I totally mean it.